 Rio Tinto assesses risks in a manner consistent with the International Standards Organisation's Risk Management - Guidelines (ISO 31000) using the Rio Tinto Risk Management Standard.
-Assessments of risks relevant to Yarwun - RMA1 are undertaken by a multi-disciplinary team.
-Risks are evaluated with regard to the potential consequences related to a range of aspects including, but not limited to, health and safety, social, human rights, environment, infrastructure and local economics.
-The material risks that have been identified for Yarwun - RMA1 and their associated control measures are summarised in the table below.
+Assessments of risks relevant to QAL - RMD1 are undertaken by a multi-disciplinary team.
+Risks are evaluated in relation to the potential consequences linked to a range of aspects including but not limited to health and safety, social, human rights, environment, infrastructure and local economics, as well as likelihood with risk mitigations in place.
+The material risks that have been identified for QAL - RMD1 and their associated control measures are summarised in the table below.

-Material risk Control measure(s) Status Seepage through dam floor leads to contamination of off-site watercourses.
-A system of interception trenches and horizontally drilled drains have been installed to manage seepage and limit local groundwater table rise.
+Material risk Control measure(s) Status Seepage impacts on natural habitat.
+Cut-off walls and sub-soil drains have been installed to manage seepage and surface expression of groundwater.
 The performance of the control measures is monitored annually.
-Environmental impacts from rise in local groundwater table.
-Embankment failure.
-Controls implemented to prevent or manage an embankment failure, or residue and/or water release via the spillway, include: • Engaging qualified engineers for design, and involving them through all phases of construction, operation, and closure; • Developing plans and procedures for the These controls are implemented and are monitored through Rio Tinto's internal and external assurance activities.
-Discharge via spillway. operation of Yarwun - RMA1; Training for all levels of personnel involved in the operation of the tailings facility; Monitoring tailings facility performance through instrumentation and observation; and Independent reviews of design and operations by recognised experts.
-Leakage of residue pipeline.
-The residue pipeline is managed in accordance with RTA Yarwun asset management standards.
-Routine inspections, monitoring and maintenance are conducted to ensure pipeline integrity.
-These controls are implemented and are monitored through Rio Tinto's internal and external assurance activities.

-Material risk Control measure(s) Status Costs of closure may be underestimated.
-Closure planning for the Yarwun Refinery, including review of the Yarwun - RMA1 closure cost estimate, is regularly reviewed in accordance with Rio Tinto procedures.
+Embankment, bund or drain failure.
+Control measures implemented to prevent a failure or residue and/or water release via the discharge spillway include: • Engaging qualified engineers for design, and involving them through all phases of construction, operation, and closure; • Developing plans and procedures for QAL - These control measures are implemented and are monitored through QAL's internal and external assurance activities.
+Discharge via spillway.
+RMD1 operation; Training for all levels of personnel involved in the operation of the tailings facility; Monitoring tailings facility performance through instrumentation and observation; and Routine independent reviews of design and operations by recognised experts.
+Decant water release adversely affects the receiving environment.
+Implementation of an alternative discharge relocation.
+The alternative discharge relocation project is currently at execution phase.
+Leakage from residue pipeline.
+The residue pipeline is managed in accordance with QAL's asset management standards.
+Regular inspections, monitoring and maintenance are conducted to ensure pipeline integrity.
+These control measures are implemented and are monitored through QAL's internal and external assurance activities.
+Costs of closure may be underestimated.
+Closure planning for the QAL Refinery including review of the QAL - RMD1 closure cost estimate is regularly reviewed in accordance with QAL's procedures.
 The closure cost estimate is independently audited.
-An update to the conceptual life of facility and closure design in accordance with GISTM Requirements is underway.
-The closure cost estimate was updated and independently audited in 2023.
+The conceptual life of facility and closure design was updated in accordance with GISTM Requirements in 2024.
+The closure cost estimate was updated and independently audited in 2024.

 Material risks are reviewed on a quarterly basis and all other risks are reviewed annually by a multidisciplinary team.
 The risk assessments are updated to reflect the current state of the risks and to ensure the control measures remain relevant and effective.
-The Independent Tailings Review Board has been, and will continue to be, involved in the risk management processes.
+The Independent Tailings Review Board will continue to be involved in the risk management processes.

-A detailed study of tailings facility related risks for Yarwun - RMA1 was conducted in 2022 to ensure that all reasonable steps have been taken to reduce both the likelihood and consequences of a tailings facility failure.
+A detailed study of tailings related risks for QAL - RMD1 was conducted in 2022 to ensure that all reasonable steps have been taken to reduce both the likelihood and consequences of a tailings facility failure.